PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 ## What do growth engineers actually work on?

 So what do growth engineers use their skills to do?
-We’ve already covered that they work to increase signups, subscriptions, and revenue by working across the product, but what are some examples of what this looks like?
+We already covered that they work to increase signups, subscriptions, and revenue by working across the product, but what are some examples of what this looks like?

 - Developing a growth strategy, experiment framework, and measurement for both.
 - Doing SEO optimization on the marketing site.
 Building landing pages.
 Optimizing the signup funnels.